MarzDell/SPA/README.md

 - I used as well help from [Google Developer](https://developers.google.com/).
 - To create my websites I used help from [Bootstrap](https://getbootstrap.com/), [stackoverflow](https://stackoverflow.com/),[w3schools](https://www.w3schools.com).
 - To add Latitude, Longitude I used [lat-lng](https://lat-lng.net/)
--
-The code learned from the videos were not copied into the project, they were used as help and guidance to be interpreted in a different and unique way.

 ### Acknowledgements